 Size of Data

 The larger your data pool, the more complicated and time-consuming the implementation process.
-Generally speaking, when we reference data pools, we’re talking volume of transactions.
+Generally speaking, when we reference data pools, we’re talking about the volume of transactions.
 Startups hustling for a few years have thousands, potentially hundreds of thousands of transactions.
 Managing the data to ensure it’s complete and accurate is no small task.

 Internal Capacity